backstage/backstage/docs/auth/oidc/provider.md

           # token to a catalog entity by matching the email token claim to the
           # User spec.profile.email field of the catalog entity.
           - resolver: emailMatchingUserEntityProfileEmail
-          # signInWithoutCatalogUser allows Sign-In without a pre-existing User
+          # emailLocalPartAsSubjectWithoutCatalogUser allows Sign-In without a
-          # entity in the catalog.
+          # pre-existing User entity in the catalog.
-          - resolver: signInWithoutCatalogUser
+          - resolver: emailLocalPartAsSubjectWithoutCatalogUser
 ```

 Consult your identity provider to obtain the value of the `issuer` and `audience` claims.
 If you have a token you can extract these values using [jwt.io](https://jwt.io).